AdobeDocs/journey-optimizer.pt-BR/help/using/offers/export-catalog/export-offers.md

 >
 >Saiba como acessar os conjuntos de dados exportados para cada objeto da Biblioteca de ofertas em [esta seção](../export-catalog/access-dataset.md).

-Esta é a lista de todos os campos que podem ser usados no **[!UICONTROL Decision Object Repository - Personalized Offers]** conjunto de dados.
+Esta é a lista de todos os campos que podem ser usados no **[!UICONTROL Repositório de objetos de decisão - Ofertas personalizadas]** conjunto de dados.

 <!--Personalized offers form the set of choices for a decision.
 The objective for decisioning is to take a large inventory of items and apply numerous constraint rules to that inventory to narrow it down and then to rank the qualifying options according to a criteria.
 The resulting propositions assemble and personalize the experience for specific individuals.-->